-2 Required Beginning Date (RBD) for participant is April 1 of the calendar year following the later of the calendar year in which the participant attains age 72 or the calendar year in which the participant retires from employment with the employer maintaining the plan.
+1 Required Beginning Date (RBD) for:

+- Non-5% owner is April 1 of the calendar year following the later of the calendar year in which the participant attains age 70 1/2 or the calendar year in which the participant retires from employment with the employer maintaining the plan. - 5% owner is April 1 of the calendar year following the calendar year in which the participant attains age 70 1/2.

-1 Required Beginning Date (RBD) for participant is April 1 of the calendar year following the later of the calendar year in which the participant attains age 70 1/2 or the calendar year in which the participant retires from employment with the employer maintaining the plan.
+2 Required Beginning Date (RBD) for:

+- Non-5% owner is April 1 of the calendar year following the later of the calendar year in which the participant attains age 72 or the calendar year in which the participant retires from employment with the employer maintaining the plan. - 5% owner is April 1 of the calendar year following the calendar year in which the participant attains age 72.